etwk/blog/content/lists/books.md

 - [ ] Sympathizer: A Novel #must #bumingbai
 - [ ] 鹿鼎记 #bumingbai
 - [ ] Silence: A Novel #bumingbai #must
+- [ ] The Alchemist: A Fable About Following Your Dream #must
 ### Short Stories
 - [ ] The Lost Salt Gift of Blood (Alistair MacLeod)
 - [ ] Interpreter of Maladies